-As of November 24, 2023, the only securities that the Company has outstanding that are not listed or quoted on a marketplace are: 24,163,750 stock options granted under the Company's Stock Option Plan, 525,000 Restricted Share Units ("RSU"s) granted under the Company's Restricted Share Unit Plan, 1,535,000 Deferred Share Units ("DSU"s granted under the Company's Deferred Share Unit Plan, 30,420,312 warrants issued to various stakeholders and 788,900 brokers' compensation warrants.
-Set forth in the following tables is information with respect to the stock options, warrants and brokers' compensation warrants issued during the most recently completed financial year.
+As of November 28, 2024, the only securities that the Company has outstanding that are not listed or quoted on a marketplace are: 23,633,750 stock options granted under the Company's Stock Option Plan, 3,304,013 Restricted Share Units ("RSU"s) granted under the Company's Restricted Share Unit Plan, 1,395,000 Deferred Share Units ("DSU"s granted under the Company's Deferred Share Unit Plan and 48,860,312 warrants issued to various stakeholders.
+Set forth in the following tables is information with respect to the stock options, warrants, RSUs, DSUs and convertible note payable issued during the most recently completed financial year.